rafalkaczynsky/DogsAppTest/README.md

 # DogsAppTest

-Some me thoughts and comments:
+Some my thoughts and comments:

 1. As there was mantioned that there is some freedom around the implementioned I've added some basic UI improvements to the Screen Shots provided (mainly paddings to make it looks a little bit better).
 Can still remove them if you want to :)